chericito/mobohubb-docs/docs/QUICK START/onboarding/logging-into-mobohubb/new-user-first-steps.md

    <br />

    * **Site name**: **Enter** a name that identifies your <Glossary>site</Glossary>.
-   * **Site type**: **Select** from security, facilities, cleaning, construction, restaurant, or choose **Other** if none match.
+   * **Site type**: **Select** from security, facilities, cleaning, construction, restaurant, or choose **Other** if none matches.
    * **Site address**: **Enter** the physical or virtual address where your main activities occur.
    * **Click** **Finish** to save your changes and create your <Glossary>site</Glossary>.
-You can now fully use the Mobohubb portal.
+You can now fully use the mobohubb portal.

 > **Note:** If you are an existing user of our first platform and this is your first time visiting the new one, the Wizard is not available.
 Visit our [Quick Start Guide for Existing Users](https://mobohubb.readme.io/docs/former-user-first-steps#/) to get started.

 # Setting up Your mobohubb

 When you first log in, you’ll see a setup walkthrough in the top menu.
 Each of the **5 steps** must be completed before asking mobile users to access the app.
-As you finish each step, select the green check circle on the left side to mark it complete.
-Once you’ve finished all 5 steps, the green indicator will disappear, and your Mobohubb menu will be fully set up.
+Select the green check circle on the left side as you finish each step to mark it complete.
+Once you’ve finished all 5 steps, the green indicator will disappear, and your mobohubb menu will be fully set up.

 ## Customize Your Brand